jundalisay/spblist/content/en/research/kepler/harmony/book-1/intro2.md

 **Therefore, the Pythagoreans were assigning the the 5 shapes not among the elements, as Aristotle believed, but among the planets themselves.**
 - This is very strongly confirmed by Proclus telling us that the aim of geometry is to tell how the heaven has received appropriate shapes for definite parts of itself*.

-> *Superphysics Note: Here only Kepler is mistaken.
+{{< n n="Here only Kepler is mistaken.
 Euclid, Proclus, and the Pythagoreans were correct.
 The 5 Shapes are the visualization of the 5 Elements which to Superphysics are the 5 Layers of Strong force, Weak force, Electromagnetism, Spacetime, and Aether.
-This is different from their current visualization which uses color as quantum chromodynamics.
+This is different from their current visualization which uses color as quantum chromodynamics. " >}}

 <!-- Nor is this yet the end of the damage which Ramus has inflicted on us.
 Consider the most ingenious of today’s geometers,  -->